Social media is now an integral part of our everyday lives.

 The clicks you get on your posts indicate that people like your content and want to know more about the details.

-If you're having plenty of clicks with very few likes and shares, that simply means you have successfully engaged your readers but failed to convert them into leads.
+If you're having plenty of clicks with very few likes and shares, that means you have engaged your readers but failed to convert them into leads.

 Likes: Having more likes on your posts means people show interest in your content and the offers you have mentioned.